qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/interpolation.rst

    The Heatmap Dialog

-QGIS will generate the heatmap and add the results to your map window.
+QGIS will generate the heatmap and add it to your map window.
 By default, the heatmap is shaded in greyscale, with lighter areas showing higher concentrations of airports.
-The heatmap can now be styled in QGIS to improve its appearance.
+Rhe heatmap can now be styled in QGIS to improve its appearance.

 .. _figure_heatmap_created_processing: